 - I’m much more empathetic.
 I’ve always been reasonably tuned into people’s feelings.
 I’m now I’m on turbo.
 I also cry a LOT more.

 - I have a sense of perspective.
 What is the point of worrying about the little things?
 I leave work in the office and I try not to get bogged down in internal politics.
-Those things don’t matter.
+Motherhood has changed me because I now see those things don’t matter.

 - Guilt is part of my life.
 I work because I need to financially.
 If money wasn’t an option though, I would still work because I need to use my brain.
 I feel guilty that means I’m not a good enough mother.
 In all honesty, I feel guilty about pretty much everything to do with my son.
 From what I’ve read, this is pretty standard.